rabrahm/ceres/README.md

 If the pipeline doesn't find any reffile, it uses the coordinates found in the image header to compute the barycentric correction and uses the G2 mask to compute the CCF.

-Additionally there are other two auxiliary files that can be placed in the same directory of the raw images for improving the reductions.
+Additionally, there are other two auxiliary files that can be placed in the same directory of the raw images for improving the reductions.
 A file called 'bad_files.txt' can be used to list all the images of the raw directory that should be ignored by the pipeline.
 Each line of the bad_files file must have the name of the image without the complete path.
+Another file named 'moon_corr.txt' can be used to specify the images for which the CCF computation will include a double gaussian fit in order to correct the radial velocity by scattered moonlight contamination.